DepartmentOfStatisticsPUE/job-vacancies-capture-recapture/README.md

-# Estimating job vacancy statistics based solely on administrative and online data
+# Estimating the number of entities with vacancies using administrative and online data

-Replicating results from the paper "Estimating job vacancy statistics based solely on administrative and online data" by Maciej Beręsewicz, Herman Cherniaiev and Robert Pater
+Replicating results from the paper "Estimating the number of entities with vacancies using administrative and online data" by Maciej Beręsewicz, Herman Cherniaiev and Robert Pater

 **Abstract**